Serge Moscovici: Biography

 In Paris, helped by a refugee fund, he studied psychology at the Sorbonne while employed by an industrial enterprise.
 At the time, Moscovici became close to Paris-based writers, including the Romanian-born Jewish Paul Celan and Isac Chiva.
 In reference to himself, Celan, and Moscovici, Chiva later recalled: "For us, people on the Left, but who had fled communism, the first period in Paris, in a capital where the intellectual environments were developing under full-scale Stalinist enthusiasm, was very harsh.
 We were caught between a rock and a hard place: on one side, the French university environment who saw us as «fascists». [...]
 On the other, the Romanian exiles, most of all the nationalist students, when not outright on the far right, who did not shy away from denouncing us as communist «moles» in the pay of Bucharest or Moscow."

-In 1955, he married Marie Bromberg who he met at the Institute de Psychologie.
+In 1955, he married Marie Bromberg whom he met at the Institute de Psychologie.
 They had two sons, Pierre and Denis.

 In 1961, he completed His doctoral thesis (La psychanalyse, son image et son public).
 It was directed by the psychoanalyst Daniel Lagache and explored the social representations of psychoanalysis in France.
 Moscovici also studied epistemology and history of sciences with philosopher Alexandre Koyré.
 He worked initially in the Social Psychology Laboratory, created on rue de la Sorbonne by Daniel Lagache.

 During the 1960s, the Institute for Advanced Study at Princeton invited him to the United States; he worked at Stanford University and at Yale before returning to Paris to teach at the École pratique des hautes études which became the School for Advanced Studies in the Social Sciences.
 He then co-founded in 1974 the Laboratoire Européen de Psychologie Sociale ("European Laboratory of Social Psychology") there.
 He served as a visiting professor at the New School in New York City, at the Rousseau Institute in Geneva, as well as at the Université catholique de Louvain and at the University of Cambridge.

 By 1968, together with Brice Lalonde and others, he became involved in green politics, and ran in elections for the office of Mayor of Paris for what later became Les Verts.

 He died in Paris in 2014 at the age of 89.